vlacs/monocular/README.md

 ### Data-map

-Ultimately to use Monocular one will define a map that relates search terms to Datomic/SQL/your-special-filtering-function.
+Creating searchers in Monocular requires creating a map that relates search terms to Datomic/SQL/your-special-filtering-function.
 Here is an example of what such a map would look like for performing searches on a set of customers: